ernest-bruce/human-internet/humanity/humanity.md

 · the network is you
 · people follow you, they subscribe to your content, they get notified when you publish new articles dealing with sports, the automobile industry, or politics
 · Facebook, Twitter, Medium, and similar entities do not stand in between you and your audience
-· you are the content producer, moderator, and editor in chief
+· you are the content producer, moderator, and editor·in·chief
 · a social·service (a role that any entity can take) uses your network as the source of social·data about you
 · therefore, any social·service you use works off the same information, which gives you great flexibility regarding your social·experience